It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 One such upgrade is the 3D time-of-flight sensor that according to iRobot is “a new advanced 3D sensor that constantly scans what’s immediately ahead of the

 Roomba S9+ at a rate of 25 times per second to help the robot get deep into corners, along edges and clean large areas efficiently.”

-One difference between this Roomba and the D7 is the Clean Base station that automatically empties the contents of the dust cup.
+One difference between this Roomba and the D7 is the Clean Base station that automatically empties the dust cup contents.

 Between the two, the S9 provides better autonomy but at a premium price.

-The acoustic sensors tell the robot areas that require more cleaning and automatically adjust the power for the task.
+The acoustic sensors tell the robot areas that require more cleaning and automatically adjust the task’s power.

-To help it navigate in low light conditions, the S9 has an optical sensor underneath that helps track it’s movement accurately.
+To help it navigate low light conditions, the S9 has an optical sensor underneath that accurately tracks its movement.

 This robot is usable even in multi-level homes because it can save up to 10 layouts – more than enough for most households.